1 - 10 of 10

 fulltext

-Cloud-based IoT and Collaborative Learning for Cyber-Physical System of Systems2025Doctoral thesis, comprehensive summary (Other academic)
+Sensor-based monitoring and modelling of urban stormwater quality2026Doctoral thesis, comprehensive summary (Other academic)

 Abstract [en]